protickr/git-notebook/readme.md

 > or
 > `$ git add --all`

---all is default behaviour of git add, if no other option is specified such as -u -i -p
+--all is default behaviour of git add, if no other option is specified such as -u or --update
 adds all files/folders to staging area from everywhere inside git initialized directory

 > `$ git add -p`